Doubly isogenous curves of genus two with a rational action of $D_6$

-Taking $\CA$ to be the Jacobian of the unramified double cover (or more parsimoniously, the product of these five elliptic curves) will not suffice for two reasons.
-The first reason is the existence of doubly isogenous $D_6$ curves in infinitely many characteristics (Theorem~\ref{T:extraordinary}).
-The second reason this does not suffice is that $12$ values of the parameter $u$ will give the same $D_6$-curve (Lemma~\ref{lemma:isomorphic D_{u,c}}): the parameter $u$ corresponds to the choice of a rational Weierstrass point.
-Recall that because of the $D_6$-action, all of the double covers (which depend on the Weierstrass point) are isomorphic.
+Taking $\CA$ to be the Jacobian of the unramified cover $\pi$ (or more parsimoniously, the product of these five elliptic curves) will not suffice for two reasons.
+The first reason is the existence of doubly isogenous \dsixcurves in infinitely many characteristics (Theorem~\ref{T:extraordinary}).
+The second reason this does not suffice is that $12$ values of the parameter $u$ will give the same $D_6$-curve (Lemma~\ref{lemma:isomorphic D_{u,c}}): The parameter $u$ corresponds to the choice of a rational Weierstrass point.
+Recall that because of the $D_6$-action, all of the maximal unramified abelian $2$-covers (which depend on the choice of a Weierstrass point) are isomorphic.
 Thus there is automatically duplication due to the parametrization.

-To overcome this, we consider additional elliptic curves that occur by shifting the original five by $u\mapsto u-22$ and by $u\mapsto u-30$.
-This yields a total of 15 elliptic curves whose coefficients are rational functions in $\ZZ(u)$.
-We could take $\CA$ to be the product of these 15 elliptic curves, but for the purpose of our factorization algorithm, we regard them as an \emph{ordered} tuple as we will compute with each elliptic curve factor separately.
+To overcome this, we consider additional elliptic curves obtained by shifting the original five by $u\mapsto u-22$ and by $u\mapsto u-30$.
+This yields a total of $15$ elliptic curves, each of which can be put in the form $y^2=x^3+Ax+B$ with $A,B\in \ZZ[u]$.
+We could take $\CA$ to be the product of these 15 elliptic curves, but for the purpose of our factorization algorithm, we regard them as an \emph{ordered} tuple, as we will compute with each elliptic curve factor separately.
 We may specialize at $u\in \FF_p$ when

 obtaining a $15$-tuple of Frobenius traces (equivalently, zeta functions) for the $15$ elliptic curves.
-(It is a coincidence that $15$ is also the dimension of the Prym variety associated to the double cover of $D_{u,1}$: some of the elliptic curves do not occur in this Prym.)
+(It is a coincidence that $15$ is also the dimension of the Prym variety associated to the double cover of $D_{u,1}$; some of the elliptic curves do not occur in this Prym.)

 \begin{conjecture} For all primes, generic $u \in \FF_p$ yield distinct $15$-tuples of Frobenius traces. \end{conjecture}